 “There is a sense of quiet amazement at the core of all Kooser’s work.” -Ed Hirsch

 Two-time United States Poet Laureate (2004-2006), the highly regarded Nebraskan poet Ted Kooser was the first poet from the Great Plains to hold the position.
 A professor of English at the University of Nebraska-Lincoln, he is the author of eleven full-length collections of poetry, including Weather Central (University of Pittsburgh Press, 1994) and Delights and Shadows (Copper Canyon), which won the 2005 Pulitzer Prize.
+The two most recent books of poems, Splitting An Order (Copper Canyon) and The Wheeling Year (University of Nebraska Press), were released in 2014.
 Kooser’s writing is known for its clarity, precision, and accessibility; and his poems are included in textbooks and anthologies used in both secondary schools and college classrooms across the country.
-In addition to poetry, Kooser has written in a variety of forms including plays, fiction, personal essays, literary criticism, and children's books.
+In addition to poetry, Kooser has written in a variety of forms including plays, fiction, personal essays, literary criticism, and children’s books.
 As Poet Laureate he started the American Life in Poetry project.

 Over the years his works have appeared in many periodicals including The Atlantic Monthly, The New Yorker, Poetry, The Hudson Review, The Nation, The American Poetry Review, The Kenyon Review, Prairie Schooner, and Antioch Review.
 He has received two NEA fellowships in poetry, the Pushcart Prize, the Stanley Kunitz Prize, The James Boatwright Prize, and a Merit Award from the Nebraska Arts Council.